Marta44/to-press2019/README.md

 ## Acknowledgements
 - I would like to say thanks to my mentor Ignatius Ukwuoma for his precious advices and continuous help during the project.
 - I would like to thank Igor Basuga, tutor at the Code Institute for his prompt support and assistance.
+- Thanks also to the Code Institute Slack Community.

 > **_NOTE:_** This is for educational purposes.